Quarkus

 Quarkus is a Java framework tailored for deployment on Kubernetes.
 Key technology components surrounding it are OpenJDK HotSpot and GraalVM.
-The goal of Quarkus is to make Java a leading platform in Kubernetes and serverless environments while offering developers a unified reactive and imperative programming model to optimally address a wider range of distributed application architectures.
+Quarkus aims to make Java a leading platform in Kubernetes and serverless environments while offering developers a unified reactive and imperative programming model to address a wider range of distributed application architectures optimally.

 Version history

-Quarkus also offers near-instant scale-up and high-density utilization in container orchestration platforms such as Kubernetes.
+Quarkus offers quick scale-up and high-density use in container orchestration platforms such as Kubernetes.
 Many more application instances can be run given the same hardware resources.
-After its initial debut, Quarkus underwent several enhancements over the next few months, culminating in a 1.0 release within the open source community in October 2019.
-As a new framework, Quarkus does not need to attempt to retrofit new patterns and principles into an existing codebase.
-Instead, it can focus on innovation.
+After its initial debut, Quarkus underwent several enhancements over the next few months, culminating in a 1.0.0 release within the open-source community in November 2019.

+Distributions

+GraalVM Community Edition (CE) and GraalVM Enterprise Edition (EE)

+GraalVM is a Java Virtual Machine for compiling and running applications written in different languages to a native machine binary.
+GraalVM Community Edition has varying support and licensing requirements.

+Mandrel

+Mandrel is a downstream distribution of GraalVM CE, supporting the same capabilities to build native executables but based on the open source OpenJDK.
+Mandrel aims to make GraalVM easy to consume by Quarkus applications by only including GraalVM CE components that Quarkus needs.
+Red Hat began commercial support for using Mandrel to build native Quarkus applications since the Quarkus 1.7 release in October 2020.

 Design pillars

 Container first

 From the beginning, Quarkus was designed around the container-first and Kubernetes-native philosophy, optimizing for low memory usage and fast startup times.

-As much processing as possible is done at build time, including taking a closed world assumption approach to building and running applications.
+As much processing as possible is done at build time, including taking a closed-world assumption approach to building and running applications.
 This optimization means that, in most cases, all code that does not have an execution path at runtime isn't loaded into the JVM.

 In Quarkus, classes used only at application startup are invoked at build time and not loaded into the runtime JVM.
 Quarkus also avoids reflection as much as possible, instead favoring static class binding.
 These design principles reduce the size, and ultimately the memory footprint, of the application running on the JVM while also enabling Quarkus to be natively-native.

-Quarkus' design accounted for native compilation from the onset.
+Quarkus' design accounted for native compilation from the outset.
 It was optimized for using the native image capability of GraalVM to compile JVM bytecode to a native machine binary.
 GraalVM aggressively removes any unreachable code found within the application's source code as well as any of its dependencies.
 Combined with Linux containers and Kubernetes, a Quarkus application runs as a native Linux executable, eliminating the JVM.
 A Quarkus native executable starts much faster and uses far less memory than a traditional JVM.
-Here is an example how fast Quarkus can deliver significant runtime efficiencies based on Red Hat testing: